Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 – Tier 1 – Executive

-– Tier 3 – Legislature (Citizen Represented)
+– Tier 3 – Legislature (House of Commons – Citizen Represented)

 – Tier 4 – Constituencies – each with 1 elected Party or Independent Representative.